 Here’s a tip, you could actually write out content for different areas (such as for communication, teamwork, empathy, etc.), grouping them under specific subheadings on a separate document, and then mix and match them all, inserting them at different places in your statement: this allows you to try out more options when writing your personal statement to begin with and forces you to prioritise certain content over others.

-As repeated several times already, don’t go on too long describing what you did during your work experience or time volunteering, and focus instead on reflection, which includes talking about the things you came to realize and discovered about medicine in general and the specific qualities in doctors.
+As repeated several times already, when writing a personal statement, don’t go on too long describing what you did during your work experience or time volunteering.
+Focus instead on reflection, which includes talking about the things you came to realize and discovered about medicine in general and the specific qualities in doctors.

 It’s easy to claim to have various qualities and an understanding of what it means to be a doctor, but quite a few students we’ve come across fail to substantiate many of their assertions in their personal statements.

-Our recommendation is that if you’re not a particularly good writer, you get somebody who is good to look through your personal statement, sentence by sentence, getting them to reword phrases for you.
+Our recommendation is that if you’re not a particularly good writer, you get somebody who is good to look through your personal statement, sentence by sentence, getting them to help reword phrases.

 When it comes to the structure of your personal statement, it’s simple – just be organised with your content.
 If two things aren’t strongly related, then start a new paragraph.